-Getting into the right position is key to working safely.
-Keep the work close to your body and between your hips and shoulders.
-Avoid reaching and repetitive tasks.
-A stretching routine is a good supplement to ergonomics, for when optimal postures cannot be maintained.
+- Keep the work close to your body and between your hips and shoulders. - Avoid reaching and repetitive tasks. - A stretching routine is a good supplement to ergonomics, for when optimal postures cannot be maintained.

 What are your stretching plans for the day?
 Stretching is not a one and done thing!